briatte/srqm/Datasets/README.md

 | `trust2012`	 | 'Bread and Peace'					 | (Hibbs 2012)					 |
 | `wvs2000`		 | World Values Survey					 | 2000							 |

-### Other sources:

 A selection of other sources is shown at the end of this document.
-Please remember that other sources are allowed for research projects *iif* -- if and only if -- you can quickly show *skills in data management*.
+Please remember that other sources are allowed for research projects *if and only if you can quickly show skills in data management*.

 ### Usage commands: